Furikuda/bork/docs/quickstart.rst

 Some files which aren't necessarily needed in this backup are excluded.
 See :ref:`bork_patterns` on how to add more exclude options.

-After the backup, this script also uses the :ref:`borg_prune` subcommand to keep a certain number of old archives and deletes the others.
+After the backup, this script also uses the :ref:`bork_prune` subcommand to keep a certain number of old archives and deletes the others.

 Finally, it uses the :ref:`bork_compact` subcommand to remove deleted objects